celery/celery/docs/userguide/tasksets.rst

 * :meth:`~celery.result.TaskSetResult.revoke`

-    Revoke all of the subtasks.
+    Revokes all of the subtasks.

 * :meth:`~celery.result.TaskSetResult.iterate`

-    Iterate over the return values of the subtasks as they finish, one by one.
+    Iterates over the return values of the subtasks as they finish, one by one.

 * :meth:`~celery.result.TaskSetResult.join`

-    Gather the results for all of the subtasks, and return a list with them ordered by the order of which they were called.
+    Gather the results for all of the subtasks and return a list with them ordered by the order of which they were called.